THE ANXIETY HIKE

 Tongues of rock

-Beginning in Siberia, you’ll want to start your hike early in the morning by heading out towards the northeast.
+Beginning in Siberia, you will want to start your hike early in the morning by heading out towards the northeast.
 If you must, then use a compass.
 If you can, then consider the art of dead reckoning.
-Though, if you are not possessed of a good sense of direction then please don’t try this, as the desert here is no place to become lost.
-Just remember that if you are ever in a pinch and can’t remember your way out, then simply head south and you’ll eventually run into the railroad, and then the highway.
+Though, if you are not possessed of a good sense of direction then please do not try this, as the desert here is no place to become lost.
+Just remember that if you are ever in a pinch and cannot remember your way out, then simply head south and you’ll eventually run into the railroad, and then the highway.
 Another simple solution to escape this particular region of desert is to simply follow the apparent course which water might take.
 Since all rivers in this immediate area drain to an enormous dry lake basin to the southeast, you will eventually arrive at the railroad if you simply pretend to be water, and flow with the watercourse down.

-Setting out from Siberia you’ll immediately come to the railroad tracks.
-I don’t recommend crossing, or even approaching these, which is a sure way to get in trouble should the railroad police catch you, or worse, a train.
-Instead, I recommend hiking a quarter-mile east to cross under the tracks, where a low bridge goes over a flash-flood channel.
+Setting out from Siberia you will immediately come to the railroad tracks.
+I do not recommend crossing, or even approaching these, which is a sure way to get in trouble should the railroad police catch you, or worse, a train.
+Instead, I recommend hiking a quarter mile east to cross under the tracks, where a low bridge goes over a flash-flood channel.
 But watch out for snakes under the bridge, which is a perfect hiding place for such species.
-After the tracks, you’ll immediately see a large earthen berm stretching out to the left and to the right.
+After the tracks, you will immediately see a large earthen berm stretching out to the left and to the right.
 This berm was formed by the railroad using bulldozers in an effort to protect the tracks from flash floods.
 Coming out from under the tracks, the berm spreads away in long angles out into the desert.
 Beyond this berm is open desert.
-When you step past the berm you’ve now left civilization.
+When you step past the berm you now left civilization.
 Moving away from the tracks you’ll probably see some railroad debris such as old steel tracks and wooden ties resting along the edge of the wash, as well as older items such as rusted cans and broken glass—though after the berm you’ll only rarely spot anything made by humans, beside periodic Mylar balloons which float out here from birthdays and surprise parties in Los Angeles, to become tangled and entwined in the limbs of creosote and burro bush.
 Please consider collecting these intruders to take them out of the desert with you when you go.
 As they no more belong here than you.

-When you pass beyond the railroad berm you’ll be stepping onto what is simply the most current page of a long geologic story.
+When you pass beyond the railroad berm, you will be stepping onto what is simply the most current page of a long geologic story.
 The hard-packed sandy soil beneath your feet extends downward to depths of dozens or hundreds of feet before reaching bedrock.
 Further south from this spot the depth of sand grows steadily deeper by hundreds and thousands of feet to a maximal depth of over ten-thousand feet of accumulated alluvium.
-You’re standing then upon an ocean of eroded sediment deposited here over millions of years.
-That’s because the desert around Siberia is the outer edge of what was once a vast valley between the hills and low mountains of the Bristol range to the north, and the much larger Bullion Mountains to the south.
+You are standing then upon an ocean of eroded sediment deposited here over millions of years.
+That is because the desert around Siberia is the outer edge of what was once a vast valley between the hills and low mountains of the Bristol range to the north, and the much larger Bullion Mountains to the south.
 The Bullions are those large peaks you can see when you look south from Siberia, and where you may spot one or two red light beacons flashing at night from the highest peaks.
 Those mountains are very far away.
 Long ago, the mountains on both sides of the valley were much larger than they are today, and the space between them vast and deep.
 However, that ancient valley has since been filled in over a long expanse of time by the steady and gradual erosion of the mountains on either side.
 If we could snap our fingers and suddenly make all the sand which fills the valley disappear, then you would find yourself wishing you had a parachute as you begin falling towards the valley floor far below.
 Imagine all the time required to fill this enormous empty space with sand.
-Imagine all the wind and rain necessary to complete the feat of eroding, transporting and depositing all of the loose rock bits which comprise the desert sediment.
+Imagine all the wind and rain necessary to complete the feat of eroding, transporting, and depositing all of the loose rock bits which comprise the desert sediment.
 This fact is still more startling when you consider that much of this sand arrived gradually via intermittent flash floods which, just once or twice a year, pour from the mountains to add another layer to this long story of sand.